By Warren Maddox, former Interpretive Ranger

 Canoeing and kayaking can be dangerous.
 The Parklands of Floyds Fork does not maintain the water trail, so we ask that you please paddle at your own risk.
 Floyds Fork is a wild stream and not a theme park.
 Always be aware of your surroundings, weather, water levels and be prepared to self-rescue.

 About the author:

-Warren Maddox is an Interpretive Ranger at The Parklands of Floyds Fork.
+Warren Maddox is a former Interpretive Ranger at The Parklands of Floyds Fork.
 A certified wilderness first responder and avid outdoorsmen, he spends much of his time recreating in the backcountry.
 A natural born Louisvillian, Warren has hiked thousands of miles up and down the east coast along the Appalachian Trail.
 He developed a love for sport climbing in the backwoods of Kentucky and the Arizona Sky Island wilderness.
 Warren leads Member hikes and bikes and is one of the educators here at the park.
 You can find him roaming singletrack trails throughout The Parklands.

 Being a donor-supported public park means we rely on donations, not tax dollars, for annual operations each year.
 Because of your generosity, we are able to maintain, program, and further develop this extraordinary public space without charging an entry fee.
 Together we work to enhance quality of life and help our community and economy grow in ways that are healthy, sustainable, and enjoyable for people of all ages.
 Help us reach our goal of sustaining The Parklands by becoming a Member today.
 Members make it happen!

 Become a Member